Frequently Asked Questions

 Will I still have to wax or tweeze for maintenance?

-You will have to maintain the hairs that grow outside of the shape we make your new fancy brows - just like normal!
-I always try to include as much of your natural eyebrow hairs inside the stencil to ensure that it's as low maintenance as possible, but I cannot control the growth of the stray hairs!
-That's what lasers are for! :)
+You will have to maintain the hairs that grow outside of the shape we make your new brows if you wish for them to maintain the created shape.
+I always try to include as much of your natural eyebrow hairs inside the stencil to ensure that it's as low maintenance as possible.

 As a precaution I will not preform permanent cosmetics on women who are pregnant or nursing.